-Because of IRS rules, Domestic Partner (or Domestic Partner of Record) coverage and coverage for children of a Domestic Partner who are not your tax dependents are generally purchased with post-tax dollars.
+Because of IRS rules, Domestic Partner coverage and coverage for children of a Domestic Partner who are not your tax dependents are generally purchased with post-tax dollars.
 The Program administers change in status events and the consistency rules the same way with respect to Domestic Partners as Spouses, regardless of the post-tax treatment by IRS, to the extent that such administration does not jeopardize the tax qualified status of the Program.